Waydroid on X11 on NixOS

 waydroid session start &

-During the first boot the system will have a completely new and fresh install of Android (Lineage OS).
-I recommend the following disabling on screen keyboard and creating a shared folder from the host to the container:
+During the first boot, the system will have a completely new and fresh install of Android (Lineage OS).
+I recommend disabling the on-screen keyboard and creating a shared folder from the host to the container:

-If for some reason you require to restart or stop the environment, withing
+If for some reason you require restarting or stopping the environment,

 Full code in a module

-dependencies.
-One of the advantages of modules is the flexibility of toggling on
+all the required dependencies.
+One of the advantages of modules is the

 { config, lib, pkgs, ... }: